 This video demonstrates the process perfectly:

-Once you have gone through each pair its a good idea to review them all before moving on to the next phase of the lesson.
+Once you have gone through each pair, move on to the next phase of the lesson which is a vocabulary reinforcement activity.
 Additionally, we should check for comprehension and pronunciation.
-If they have had any difficulties, don’t worry, the next part will reinforce what they have learned.
+If they have had any difficulties, don’t worry, the next part will review what they have learned.

 This is a fun matching game for the 3 to 5-year-olds

-We start by arranging one pair of land and water forms trays at a time on the floor or a table.
-Next, mix up their 3-part cards in a basket or bowl and have them take out a control card.
+We start by arranging one contrasting pair of land and water forms felt pieces (eg. island and lake) on the floor or table.
+Next, mix up the 3-part cards in a basket or bowl and have them take out the control card of each felt board.
 They should match them to each corresponding form.

 After laying out the control cards, if your child is older, have them read the cards aloud.
 If not, you should read the names for them, just as a review.
 From here, follow the 3-part card procedures.

 Once all the pairs of land and water forms have been covered with the graphic cards and felt boards, move on to the printable set of cards which include photo cards.
 This is our opportunity to compare the graphic cards with the photo cards from the printable set or the photos we took on our family outing.
 They can talk about the differences and the similarities of each formation.